alexcrea/jacn-sdk/USAGE.md

 - `onConnectFailed` Called when a connection handshake was unsuccessfully done with a websocket.
 - `onConnectError` Called when we could not connect to the websocket.
 - `onClose` Called when the websocket got closed for any reason.
 - `onError` Called when a websocket exception has happened.
+Will also be called before onConnectError.

 And some methods to handle actions

 - `onActionRequest` Called when Neuro request an action.
-- `onAfterResult` Called after onActionRequest of this listener returned a non-null result.
+- `onAfterResult` Called only after onActionRequest of this listener returned a non-null result.

 > [!NOTE]
 > Your onActionRequest method should return as fast as possible as Neuro would freeze for the time it execute \
 > onAfterResult method is not contained by this.
 >
 > Only one listener or the callback can return a non-null result.
-> After a non-null result, non-processed listener will not be called.
+> After a non-null result, no more listener "onActionRequest" method will not be called.
-> Callback will be called before every listener.
+> Action's Callback will be called before every listener.
 > Order of calls of listeners is not guaranty.

+Default implementation of onActionRequest return null. so onAfterResult will never be called if you do not also implement onActionRequest.

 It is recommended you read javadoc of functions you are implementing.